Interactive Brokers: ‘We’re expanding our overseas operations rather than cutting back’

 environment for providers

-Competition and increased product transparency have driven margins down to practically nothing, and this has taken place at the same time that a raft of mind-numbingly complex regulations have come into force over the past decade.
+Competition and increased product transparency have driven margins down to practically nothing, and this has taken place at the same time that a raft of mind-numbingly complex regulations, some affecting American expats only, have come into force over the past decade.

 Brexit, as this departure is called, will mean that the UK will no longer be able to participate in the bloc’s financial services “passporting” facility.